devhttps/cryptografia-php-framework/README.md

 use Monolog\Logger;
 use Monolog\Handler\StreamHandler;

-// Configurar logger
+// Configure logger
 $logger = new Logger('crypto');
 $logger->pushHandler(new StreamHandler('crypto.log', Logger::INFO));

-// Criar auditoria de segurança
+// Create security audit
-$securityAudit = new SecurityAudit($logger, 'MinhaApp', 'admin');
+$securityAudit = new SecurityAudit($logger, 'MyApp', 'admin');

-// Criar CryptoFacade com auditoria
+// Create CryptoFacade with auditing
 $crypto = new CryptoFacade(securityAudit: $securityAudit);

-// Todas as operações serão registradas no log
+// All operations will be logged
-$encryptedData = $crypto->encrypt("Dados sensíveis", $key);
+$encryptedData = $crypto->encrypt("Sensitive data", $key);
 \`\`\`

-## Licença
+## License

-Este projeto está licenciado sob a licença MIT - veja o arquivo LICENSE para detalhes.
+This project is licensed under the MIT License - see the LICENSE file for details.